 The licensed restaurant has al fresco seating and a dining room overlooking the water.
 Alongside the restaurant, the swimming pool is perfect for a refreshing dip, and an on-site pearl showroom caters to jewellery lovers seeking a true Broome pearl.

 Cygnet Bay Pearl Farm is accessible by road or air from Broome; self-drive and scenic flight packages are available.
 In Broome, visit the Cygnet Bay Pearls showroom on Dampier Terrace.

-Aboriginal Culture Australian Tourism Accreditation Bar Boating Camping Carpark Coach Parking Luxury Non Smoking Regional Tourist/Tourism Association/Organisation Swimming
+Aboriginal Culture Australian Tourism Accreditation Bar Boating Camping Carpark Coach Parking International Luxury Non Smoking Regional Tourist/Tourism Association/Organisation Swimming